Subcategories

 Continuous monitoring

-the consistency of the information transmitted between the control units and the engine.
-Any anomaly causes the engine to stop.
+of the coherence of information transmitted between the control units and the motor.
+Any anomaly results in the motor shutting down.

 1 General Switch